-Button Meaning ₩ + Adjust the display brightness level. ₹ \ Press the desired button as many times as needed. ▲ For more information, see Adjusting Brightness on page 51.
-Displays the on-screen keyboard.
+Button Meaning / / Displays the on-screen keyboard.
 Press once to show the keyboard.
-Press once again to hide it. -3-/9 ➤ Takes a screen capture.
+Press once again to hide it. ➤ Takes a screen capture.
 Hold down for a few seconds.
-For more information, see Taking Screen Captures on page 103.
-P. Enables you to switch from one task to another.
+PL Enables you to switch from one task to another.
 It is the equivalent of pressing the ALT + TAB key combination on a hardware keyboard, or tapping from the taskbar in Windows 10.
 4 ➤ Press once to view the list of running applications.
 Press as many times as needed to select the desired application. ds Turns your unit on and off.
-O Press to turn the unit on.
-For more information on the various ways to turn off your unit, see Turning Off Your Unit on page 22.
+O Press for one second to turn the unit on.
+For more information on the various ways to turn off your unit, see Turning off Your Unit on page 60.